splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Resources include the Collector, the Operator, webhook, an instrumentation.

-Run the following to verify the resources are deployed correctly:
+Run the following commands to verify the resources are deployed correctly:

 .. code-block:: yaml